-- the results of our research and development activities, including uncertainties relating to the discovery of potential product candidates and the preclinical and clinical testing of our product candidates; - the early stage of our product candidates presently under development; - our need for substantial additional funds in order to continue our operations, and the uncertainty of whether we will be able to obtain the funding we need; - our ability to obtain and, if obtained, maintain regulatory approval of our current product candidates, and any related restrictions, limitations, and/or warnings in the label of any approved product candidate; - our ability to retain or hire key scientific or management personnel; - · our ability to protect our intellectual property rights that are valuable to our business, including patent and other intellectual property rights; - our dependence on the University of Mississippi, third-party manufacturers, suppliers, research organizations, testing laboratories and other potential collaborators; - our ability to develop successful sales and marketing capabilities in the future as needed; - the size and growth of the potential markets for any of our approved product candidates, and the rate and degree of market acceptance of any of our approved product candidates; - · competition in our industry; and - regulatory developments in the United States and foreign countries.
+- our need for substantial additional funds in order to continue our operations, and the uncertainty of whether we will be able to obtain the funding we need or close on current funding commitments; - the results of our research and development activities, including uncertainties relating to the discovery of potential product candidates and the preclinical and clinical testing of our product candidates; - the early stage of our product candidates presently under development; - our ability to obtain and, if obtained, maintain regulatory approval of our current product candidates, and any of our other future product candidates, and any related restrictions, limitations, and/or warnings in the label of any approved product candidate; - our ability to retain or hire key scientific or management personnel; - · our ability to protect our intellectual property rights that are valuable to our business, including patent and other intellectual property rights; - our dependence on the University of Mississippi, third-party manufacturers, suppliers, research organizations, testing laboratories and other potential collaborators; - our ability to develop successful sales and marketing capabilities in the future as needed; - the size and growth of the potential markets for any of our approved product candidates, and the rate and degree of market acceptance of any of our approved product candidates; - · competition in our industry; and - · regulatory developments in the United States and foreign countries.

 We operate in a rapidly-changing environment and new risks emerge from time to time.
 As a result, it is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance or events and circumstances reflected in the forward-looking statements will be achieved or occur.
+Although we believe that the expectations reflected in the forward-looking statements will be achieved or occur.
 Moreover, neither we nor any other person assumes responsibility for the accuracy and completeness of the forward-looking statements.
 The forward-looking statements included in this report speak only as of the date hereof, and except as required by law, we undertake no obligation to update publicly any forward-looking statements for any reason after the date of this report to conform these statements to actual results or to changes in our expectations.